shizuka/confursion/_wiki/characters/shiny.md

 He woke up one day to discover the bump he had been picking at on the base of his spine had sprouted into a full-fledged fluffy tail.

-Not exactly the type of thing you can hide for long.
+Not exactly the type of thing you can hide for too long.

 ---